ESPN International: United Kingdom

 ESPN launched ESPN Classic in 2006.
 The company bought the North American Sports Network (NASN) in 2007, and renamed it ESPN America in 2009.
 Also in 2009, it launched the domestic network ESPN UK after securing rights to the Premier League.

 In February 2013, BT Group acquired ESPN's UK and Ireland television channel and remaining broadcasting contracts.
 Its domestic channel was re-branded as BT Sport ESPN, integrating it with the company's BT Sport channel group.
 In January 2015, BT Sport and ESPN reached a seven-year agreement to continue licensing ESPN's brand for the channel, as well as British rights to ESPN original programming and events whose international rights were owned by ESPN International.
 The agreement also allowed for joint digital media initiatives between the two companies.
-The agreement ended on August 1, 2022 after Warner Bros.
-Discovery acquired 50% stake in BT Sport from BT Group with agreeing to distribute Warner Bros.
-Discovery's factual streaming service Discovery+ in the United Kingdom and Ireland.
+On 1 August 2022, after Warner Bros.
+Discovery acquired a 50% stake in BT Sport from BT Group, BT Sport ESPN was renamed BT Sport 4, and began to phase out its focus on U.S. sports, with ESPN programming ending altogether when TNT Sports replaced BT Sport in July 2023.
+In November 2023, ESPN announced an agreement with Sky Sports to sub-license college football and basketball coverage. with those rights then moving to streaming service DAZN in 2025.
+Games shown by other broadcasters, such as Fox and CBS, are not shown in the UK due to the deal with DAZN (and previously Sky Sports) only covering games shown by ESPN, although Sky Sports continues to show Notre Dame home games live on Sky Sports NFL due to Notre Dame's home games being shown on NBC.